usdaud/algotradinglib.github.io/en/pedia/w/working_capital_ratios.md

 ### Significance in Algotrading

 Given the fast-paced nature of algotrading, firms benefit from having high cash ratios.
-A robust cash position ensures that any operational needs, margin calls, or unexpected costs can be swiftly addressed without needing to alter trading strategies or close positions prematurely.
+A robust cash position ensures that any operational needs, margin calls, or unexpected costs can be swiftly addressed without needing to alter [trading strategies](../t/trading_strategies.md) or close positions prematurely.

 ## Working Capital Turnover Ratio

 ### Definition

-The working capital turnover ratio measures how effectively a company is utilizing its working capital to generate sales.
+The [working capital turnover](../w/working_capital_turnover.md) ratio measures how effectively a company is utilizing its working capital to generate sales.
 It reflects the efficiency with which a company is managing its short-term financial resources.

 ### Formula

-\[ \text{Working Capital Turnover Ratio} = \frac{\text{Net Sales}}{\text{Average Working Capital}} \]
+\[ \text{[Working Capital Turnover](../w/working_capital_turnover.md) Ratio} = \frac{\text{Net Sales}}{\text{Average Working Capital}} \]

 ### Interpretation